 In the International Pertroleum Register of 1939 it is stated for the San Fernando Refining Co: "Personnel: J.O.
 Moffett, Gen. Mgr.; L. Goddard, Sales Mgr. (service stations); E. Ericson Pur.
 Agt.
 Marketers: Serves 69 service stations in Calif. only; 5 owned trucks, 8 leased.
 Fuel oil dealer."

-The Newhall refinery was purchased by employees William Parks and A.E.
-Ericson.
-They became an important local employer.
-Ownership records state that the owners were William Delaney Parks (1903-1963), Ivalee Parks (his wife, 1901-1991), Edward Arthur Ericson (1895-1979), and Vena Ericson (his wife, 1896-1988).
+On December 1, 1942, the ownership of the Newhall refinery was taken over by employees William Parks and E.A.
+Ericson (Newhall Signal, 11/27/1942).
+They formed a partnership they called the Newhall Refining Company.
+Ownership records state that the owners were William Delaney Parks (1903-1963), Ivalle Parks (his wife, 1900-1991), Edward Arthur Ericson (1895-1979), and Vena Ericson (or La Vena, his wife, 1896-1988).
 According to a Daily News article (8/29/1989), Parks used his and his wife's life savings.
 The refinery could process 3,500 barrels a day at full capacity.
-20 men worked their.
-The San Fernando Refining Company was still listed in the International Petroleum Register for 1947, although whether it was actually operating anymore seems doubtful.
+The refinery became known as the Newhall Refinery.
+In July of 1954, they incorporated with each man (or family) holding 120 shares of stock.
 The new company's address was:

 Newhall Refining Co Inc